2025–26 Fleetwood Town F.C. season

 The 2025–26 season is the 118th season in the history of Fleetwood Town Football Club and their second consecutive season in League Two.
 In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the EFL Trophy.

+Managerial changes

+On 25 January, Pete Wild was sacked as head coach after sixty one games in charge and a win ratio of 34.43%.
+Seven weeks later, after being in interim charge, the club appointed Matt Lawlor as the new head coach on a two-year contract.